 - Each letter will be posted on its corresponding calendar date.
 That is to say, a letter postmarked on April 2 will be posted here on April 2.

-- Surnames have been changed to protect the privacy of any living family members/friends of whom I’m unaware.
+- All surnames have been changed to protect the privacy of any living family members/friends of whom I’m unaware.

 - Any photos of a letter included in a post will be of that day’s actual letter.